Trails of the Rock: Trans Canada Trail, the T'Railway, Mile Zero to Bowring Park

 The Trans Canada Trail project was initiated in 1992 to celebrate Canada's 125th anniversary.
 The concept was a trail running from the Atlantic Ocean to the Pacific ocean, and the Arctic ocean, connecting every province and territory.
 Currently over 20,000 kilometers long the trail is 86% complete, and will be just under 24,000 kilometers when fully connected.

-The trail begins at the Mile Zero (Km Zero) marker in front of the Railway Coastal Museum in St. John's Newfoundland, an appropriate starting point as the entire 883 kms of the trail in this province is built on the old railway bed (the railway in Newfoundland was shut down, and the tracks dismantled in 1988).
+The trail begins at the Mile Zero (Km Zero) marker in front of the Railway Coastal Museum in St. John's Newfoundland, an appropriate starting point as the entire 883 kms of the trail in this province is built on the old railway bed (the railway in Newfoundland was shut down, and the tracks dismantled in 1988) and is the reason that the Newfoundland portion of the trail is called the T'Railway.
 There is also an entrance to the trail just west of the museum, directly from Water Street, that passes through a pavilion that marks the beginning of the trail.
 Inside is some basic information about the trail as well as the names of corporate and private donors that contributed to the construction of the trail.

 The first 4km incorporates two sections of the Waterford River Walk, part of the Grand Concourse System Arboretum Walk: The Waterford River Walk (east section), and the Waterford River Walk (central section).